melikeiremguler/unsplash-client/README.md

  ## This project is mobile-friendly

  With @media in app.css, the size of the components in the project is arranged on small screens.

+ ## Use of Linter

+ `ESLint-plugin-React` was used in the project.
+ It has been used for a static code analysis used to mark programming errors, errors, formal errors, and suspicious structures.